Seltsam1/weather-website-dashboard/README.md

   - Paragraph explaining the scatter plot
   - Visualization portion on the right will show a border around currently selected chart

+- comparison.html
+  - All visualizations on the same page for easy comparison
+  - Utilizes the Bootstrap grid
+  - Clicking on an image will take user to corresponding visualization page

 ## Licensing by:

 The code in this project is licensed under MIT license.